wiso/TutorialML-AtlasItalia2022/README.md

 # TutorialML-AtlasItalia2022
-Material for the ML tutorial held during [ATLAS Italia 2022](https://agenda.infn.it/event/29726/)
+Material for the ML tutorial held during [ATLAS Italia 2022](https://agenda.infn.it/event/29726/).

 ## Notebooks
-All the notebooks with their outputs can be found on [cernbox](https://cernbox.cern.ch/index.php/s/oiIGWYvFjC7QFYQ)
+All the notebooks with their outputs can be found on [cernbox](https://cernbox.cern.ch/index.php/s/oiIGWYvFjC7QFYQ) or on swan.
+You can run them interactively with colab (see links below) or with swan (follow the link you have received, or go to https://swan.cern.ch/ (or https://swan-k8s.cern.ch/ if you have GPU access -> Share -> Projects shared with me -> TutorialML-AtlasItalia2022).
+You can also run on your laptop.

 [0.1-IntroML](notebooks/0.1-IntroML.ipynb): [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/github/wiso/TutorialML-AtlasItalia2022/blob/main/notebooks/0.1-IntroMLs.ipynb)